 You can build mental math and computation skills with Number Talks.

-“Our students need to be able to explain their thinking on math assessments, so this is a perfect way to get them comfortable with reasoning aloud.
+First grade teacher Stephanie W. shares, “Our students need to be able to explain their thinking on math assessments, so this is a perfect way to get them comfortable with reasoning aloud.
 They learn to explain clearly and logically.
 It also helps them to see their errors since you write down the problem exactly the way they explain it.
 If they can’t see the errors, other students can help clarify.
 It also gives value to working problems in different ways.
-As children develop a deeper number sense, they decompose and manipulate numbers in more complex ways.” —Stephanie W.
+As children develop a deeper number sense, they decompose and manipulate numbers in more complex ways.”

 These easy-to-make games will help students see what one more, ten more, one less, and ten less look like.